 In the Netherlands we lived 5 miles from the Belgium border.
 And crossing the border really meant crossing a frontier, despite that small distance.

-As soon as you are in the neighborhood of the border you can see that the street is different (ask any professional cyclist – Belgian cobblestone roads are famous), the houses are built with materials we don’t use in Holland and on a back road it even shows that nature looks different.
-In Holland everything is clean cut, Belgium is cozier.
+As soon as you are in the neighborhood of the border you can see that the street is different (ask any professional cyclist – Belgian cobblestone roads are famous), the houses are built with materials we don’t use in the Netherlands and on a back road it even shows that nature looks different.
+In the Netherlands everything is clean cut, Belgium is cozier.

 For Tom and me Antwerp was closer by than Amsterdam, so if we wanted to sniff some culture we usually went there.
 What to see in Antwerp?
 There is a lot of variety and the terraces are great!

 Table of contents

 A giant called Antigoon lived near the Scheldt river.
 He demanded a toll from passing boatmen, severed the hand of anyone who refused to pay, and threw it in the river.
 Eventually the giant was killed by a young hero named Silvius Brabo, who cut off the giant’s own hand and flung it into the river.

 Throwing hands is hand werpen in Flemish.
 Altered to Antwerpen or Antwerp in English.
 The story of Brabo is depicted in the fountain across the Town Hall.